ewrap Documentation¶

 defer eg.Release()

-// Create a circuit breaker
+// Create a circuit breaker with observability hooks

-// Add validation errors to the group
+// Add validation errors with recovery suggestions

 if err := validateOrder(orderID); err != nil {